Fear creates a need for something to be done in order to keep oneself safe.

 People with OCPD are preoccupied with control because doing something rather than nothing gives them a sense of security from their fear.

-In my first post, I wrote about my non-OCPD friend who has a fear of spiders.
+I have a friend who has a fear of spiders.
 When he finds a spider in my bathroom, his mind alerts him, “Danger!”
 He feels compelled to do something in order to protect himself.
 He kills the spider right away and flushes it down the toilet to control his fear.

-For all of us without arachnophobia, it is easy to say to him that the spider poses no real threat to the survival of humankind.
-We have the freedom to continue on our business in the bathroom without feeling the need to do anything about that spider.
-For my friend, however, it is a totally different story.
+For all of us without arachnophobia, it is easy to say to him that the spider poses no real threat to our survival.
+Most of us may have the freedom to continue on our business in the bathroom without feeling as much need to do something about that spider.

 SO WHAT NOW?

-Try to understand that your OCPD friend’s need for control comes from his or her anxiety and fear.
-Try your best to be the source of comfort and security that he or she never had.
-Submitting to the control of your OCPD friend may temporarily alleviate his or her anxiety.
+Try to understand that your friend’s need for control comes from his or her anxiety and fear.
+Try your best to be a source of comfort and security.
+Submitting to the control of your friend will only temporarily alleviate his or her anxiety.
 Doing this occasionally may be appropriate some times to not push your friend off the edge of his or her fear.
-But when he or she is in a calm state, help your friend identify the root of his or her need for control, invite him or her to let go of control, and comfort him or her every step of the way by telling him or her “Don’t worry.
+But when he or she is in a calm state, help your friend identify the root of his or her need for control, invite him or her to let go of control, and comfort him or her by saying, “Don’t worry.
 Everything is going to be just fine” (be a voice of positivity in his or her life).